-In December 2008, as amended in February 2010, the Company and Hoffmann-La Roche (Roche) entered into a collaborative license agreement (the Roche Agreement) to discover, develop, and commercialize small-molecule drugs targeting CRACM channels.
+In December 2008, as amended in February 2010, the Company and Roche entered into a collaborative license agreement (the Roche Agreement) to discover, develop, and commercialize small-molecule drugs targeting calcium release-activated calcium modulator (CRACM) channels.
 The goal of this alliance is to develop a novel category of oral, disease-modifying agents for the treatment of rheumatoid arthritis, asthma, chronic obstructive pulmonary disease, allergy, transplant rejection, and other autoimmune diseases and inflammatory conditions.
 The Roche Agreement consists of the following funding streams: an upfront license payment, product development milestones, reimbursements of certain research and development costs, sales milestones and product royalty payments.